ANSSI-FR/Open-ISO7816-Stack/README.md

 ### Compiling and uploading the project to the target

-Use the following commands from the main directory to compile the project and upload it to the target.
+Use the following commands from the main directory to compile the project and flash it to the target.

 ``` shell
 $ make all